mikependon/RepoDB/RepoDb.Wiki/Implementing a Repository.md

 Then, the codes in your application is using the *Repository* object instead of directly accessing the database.
 Those allow the developers to follow the correct *chain-of calls* and *reusability* when it comes to data-accessibility.

-## Creating a database-level Repository
+## Creating a Database-Level Repository

 A database-level repository is a *Repository* that can be used for a database specific purposes.